dkurta/chess_pet_project/README.md

 See **Build Management**
 #### 7. DRY (Don't repeat Yourself)
 It is better to write code just once in a project.
 See *Duplicates* **Metrics**
+#### 8. Usage of comments
+Comments are used through the whole project.
+They explain non-trivial statements or are used as docstrings, for example on top of the MoveDSL.py file and in every method.

 ## Build Management